seniorAIDeveloper/Fullhouse_TTS/README.md

 ### Recent Updates

-1. @npuichigo [fixed](https://github.com/keithito/tacotron/pull/205) a bug where dropout was not being applied in the prenet.
+1. @npuichigo [fixed](https://github.com/keithito/Fullhouse-TTS/pull/205) a bug where dropout was not being applied in the prenet.

-2. @begeekmyfriend created a [fork](https://github.com/begeekmyfriend/tacotron) that adds location-sensitive attention and the stop token from the [Tacotron 2](https://arxiv.org/abs/1712.05884) paper.
+2. @begeekmyfriend created a [fork](https://github.com/begeekmyfriend/Fullhouse-TTS) that adds location-sensitive attention and the stop token from the [Fullhouse-TTS 2](https://arxiv.org/abs/1712.05884) paper.
 This can greatly reduce the amount of data required to train a model.

 ## Background

-In April 2017, Google published a paper, [Tacotron: Towards End-to-End Speech Synthesis](https://arxiv.org/pdf/1703.10135.pdf), where they present a neural text-to-speech model that learns to synthesize speech directly from (text, audio) pairs.
+In April 2017, Google published a paper, [Fullhouse-TTS: Towards End-to-End Speech Synthesis](https://arxiv.org/pdf/1703.10135.pdf), where they present a neural text-to-speech model that learns to synthesize speech directly from (text, audio) pairs.
 However, they didn't release their source code or training data.
 This is an independent attempt to provide an open-source implementation of the model described in their paper.